 Before it was so named, the area of Leverett was traversed, visited, and enjoyed by indigenous peoples who hunted, fished, gathered and lived for many hundreds of thousands of years.
 The curious geology of Leverett has long been studied by students and enthusiasts who marvel at the unique composition of the Mt.
 Toby Quadrangle.
 Rattlesnake Gutter's creation has fascinating theories attached - subglacial melt or an old faultline?
 The views from spots on Brushy Mountain, Ingraham Hill, Laurel Hill offer a near panorama of the valley.
 Our ponds, rivers, streams, forests and trails have been familiar favorites for ages, epochs and eras.

-Leverett itself dates back to 1774, when it successfully petitioned the state for separation from Sunderland.
-It was named for John Leverett,an early governor of Massachusetts, who stood strongly against religious persecution and British rule.
-Today nine faith communities are active in Leverett, including the Nipponzan-Myohoji Buddhist Order with it's iconic Peace Pagoda.
+Leverett became a town in 1774, when it successfully petitioned the Colony for separation from Sunderland.
+It was named for John Leverett, an early governor of The Massachusetts Bay Colony who stood strongly against religious persecution and British rule.
+Today many faith communities are active in Leverett, including the Nipponzan-Myohoji Buddhist Order with it's iconic Peace Pagoda.

 The first century was an active industrial period.
-Factories, mills and shops along the Sawmill River in the northern section and Roaring Brook in the eastern section supplemented self-sufficient farms in producing the goods, tools and services needed in the area.
-General stores were found in each of the four community centers, with the Watson General Store in Moore’s Corner the largest in the county.
+Factories, mills and shops along the Red Brook and Sawmill Rivers in the northern section and Roaring Brook in the eastern section supplemented self-sufficient farms and homesteads in producing the goods, tools and services needed in the area.
+General stores were found in each of the four community centers, with the Watson General Store in Moore’s Corner the largest in the county for a time.